-5 This comparison was made using the ATNF Pulsar Catalogue.
+&lt;sup>5 This comparison was made using the ATNF Pulsar Catalogue.

 Figure 2.
 Map of companion-mass and inclination combinations allowed by the current timing data.
-The 1-,2-, and 3- σ contours, shown in black, enclose ~68.3, ~95.5, and ~99.7 % of the allowed binary system configurations, respectively, given the current timing data, and requiring the companion's mass to lie in the range $0.75 \leq M{\rm WD} \leq 1.48 \ M{\odot}$.
+The 1, 2 and $3\sigma$ contours, shown in black, enclose ~68.3, ~95.5 and ~99.7 per cent of the allowed binary system configurations, respectively, given the current timing data, and requiring the companion's mass to lie in the range $0.75 \le M{WD} \le 1.48 \, M{\odot}$ .
 The red dashed lines trace constant pulsar mass.
-The grey region in the right is excluded because the pulsar mass must be larger than 0.
-The two stars are the results from the two simulations of the binary system's evolution (see Sec.
-4.1).
+The grey region on the right-hand side is excluded because the pulsar mass must be larger than 0.
+The two stars are the results from the two simulations of the binary system's evolution (see Section 4.1).